Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Abstract

 \section{Abstract}

-Several recent advances in AI systems (e.g., Tree-of-Thoughts and Program-Aided Language Models) solve problems by providing a ``scaffolding'' program that structures multiple calls to language models to generate better outputs.
+Several recent advances in AI systems solve problems by providing a ``scaffolding'' program that structures multiple calls to language models (LMs) to generate better outputs.
 A scaffolding program is written in a programming language such as Python.
 In this work, we use a language-model-infused scaffolding program to improve itself.
-We start with a seed ``improver'' that improves an input program according to a given utility function by querying a language model several times and returning the best solution.
+We start with a seed ``improver'' that improves an input program according to a given utility function by querying an LM several times and returning the best solution.
 We then run this seed improver to improve itself.
 Across a small set of downstream tasks, the resulting improved improver generates programs with significantly better performance than its seed improver.
 A variety of self-improvement strategies are proposed by the language model, including beam search, genetic algorithms, and simulated annealing.
 Since the language models themselves are not altered, this is not full recursive self-improvement.
-Nonetheless, it demonstrates that a modern language model, GPT-4 in our proof-of-concept experiments, is capable of writing code that can call itself to improve itself.
-We consider concerns around the development of self-improving technologies and evaluate the frequency with which the generated code bypasses a sandbox.
+Nonetheless, it demonstrates that a modern language model, GPT-4 in our experiments, is capable of writing code that can call itself to improve itself.
+We consider concerns around the development of self-improving technologies and evaluate the frequency with which the generated code bypasses a sandbox.\looseness=-1 \looseness=-1